Bigsheun/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 ### [15.
 Remove at position](./101-remove_char_at.py)
-* Write a function that creates a copy of the string, removing the character at the position n (not the Python way, the “C array index”).
+* Write a function that creates a copy of the string, removing the character at the position n (“C array index” method).

 ### [16.
 ByteCode -> Python #2](./102-magic_calculation.py)